The Last Ship (musical)

-The Last Ship is an original musical with music and lyrics by Sting and a book by Lorne Campbell.
+The Last Ship is an original musical with music and lyrics by Sting.

+Inspired by Sting's own childhood experiences and the shipbuilding industry in Wallsend, Tyne and Wear, the musical with book by John Logan and Brian Yorkey played at the Bank of America Theatre in Chicago, before moving to the Neil Simon Theatre on Broadway in 2014.
+The musical received two Tony Award nominations in 2015, for Best Original Score and Best Orchestrations.

+The musical was later significantly revised.
 Following a UK national tour and subsequent six-week run at the Princess of Wales Theatre in Toronto, it embarked on a US national tour with the official opening at the Ahmanson Theatre, Los Angeles on 22 January 2020.
-Inspired by Sting's own childhood experiences and the shipbuilding industry in Wallsend, Tyne and Wear, an earlier version of the musical with book by John Logan and Brian Yorkey played at the Bank of America Theatre in Chicago, before moving to the Neil Simon Theatre on Broadway in 2014.
-The musical received two Tony Award nominations in 2015, for Best Original Score and Best Orchestrations.

 Premise

 The Last Ship was initially inspired by Sting's 1991 album The Soul Cages and Sting's own childhood experiences, particularly his relationship with his father who had been an engineer in a family of shipwrights.
 It tells the story about community and the demise of the shipbuilding industry in Wallsend, Tyne and Wear, with the closure of the town's Swan Hunter shipyard.
 "I did everything in my power to escape Wallsend...
 I became successful, but I owe a debt to that community.
 This play is me trying to honour that community, trying to pay back what they gave me -- a sense of self but also the engine that allowed me to escape.
 That's the strange paradox.
 I love where I come from, I'm glad I escaped, at the same time I need to tell that story as a sort of 'soul debt'."